 - Add a new notification method, like Slack.

 Change how long Netdata stores metrics¶

-The database engine allows you to store a much larger dataset than your system’s available RAM.
+This custom database, which we call the database engine, allows you to store a much larger dataset than your system’s available RAM.

 If you’re not sure whether you’re using the database engine, or want to tweak the default settings to store even more historical metrics, check out our tutorial: Changing how long Netdata stores metrics.